To file financial reports with Contra Costa County, please go to the Filer Portal webpage.

 - District Attorney

 - Special Districts (i.e. Fire, Water, Community Services Districts)

 For more information and a complete list of offices that must file online, view the Form 700 Reference Pamphlet.

 The Form 700 shall not be required if the candidate has filed, within 60 days prior to the filing of his or her declaration of candidacy, a statement for the same jurisdiction pursuant to Government Code Section 87202 or 87203.

 Candidates and/or Officeholders of City Offices must contact their appropriate City Clerk for more information regarding the filing of the Statement of Economic Interests Form 700.

 Form 700 – Annual Filers

-The following officeholders are required to file a Form 700 annually with the Contra Costa County Clerk-Recorder- Elections Department.
+The following officeholders are required to file online a Form 700 annually with the Contra Costa County Clerk-Recorder- Elections Department.